joomla vector social icons

 • Login

-to assess impacts of Plant Protection Products (PPPs) on environment and human health
+impacts of Plant Protection Products (PPPs) on environment and human health and to

 The SPRINT project will make an internationally valid contribution to assess integrated risks and impacts of pesticides on environment and human health, both at regional and European level.
 SPRINT will inform and accelerate the adoption of innovative transition pathways towards more sustainable plant protection in the context of a global health approach.